MicrosoftDocs/power-platform/power-platform/admin/block-cookie-replay-attack.md

 ## Exclusions

-If the user connects to Dataverse from the same IP address with the old, valid cookie, Dataverse will accept the cookie.
+1. If the user connects to Dataverse from the same IP address with the old, valid cookie, Dataverse will accept the cookie.
+2. If the traffic between your network and Power Platform is configured to use reverse proxy having dynamic IP address, then in that case, IP based cookie binding would not work

 ## FAQ